PanosOik/PanosOik/README.md

 ### Hi there 👋
-- 🔬 I do research trying to understand the morphogenetic principles of organogenesis in the developing embryo
+- 🔬 I study the genetic and biophysical principles of tissue and organ formation in the developing embryo

 <!--